 Video means cohesive experiences for employees and customers

-With the rise of remote work making bad digital processes very apparent, companies have started implementing more purpose-built visual work tools.
+With the rise of remote work making bad digital processes very apparent, companies have started implementing more purpose-built virtual work software.
 Video allows for more context and humanity, even when you aren’t in the same physical space, which creates better experiences for both customers and employees.

 Better customer experience